 “My primary objective is to present approaches to Scripture reading and spirituality that I have found helpful in my work with outsiders and alienated insiders.
 My hope is that these reflections will help sensitize and form Christians for the specific task of communicating good news to people often submerged in the bad news of poverty, social marginalization, addictions to alcohol and drugs, criminal activities, oppression by the state, self-accusation, feelings of inadequacy, and other difficulties.
 The ‘outsiders’ I envision are first and foremost fellow human beings who perceive themselves as condemned to poverty or permanent exclusion, beyond repair, unable to change, in bondage – in short, “damned”, or, as many I currently work with regularly say, “fucked up”.
 On the other hand I hope that alienated “insiders” or those unable to find a home in the church or to remain inside Christianity will find this book helpful”.
 (Reading…p.xiv)

 Throughout the books he is dealing with “negative images of God”, endeavouring to communicate rectified versions.
 In this review I will touch on one or two to give a flavour.
 (Personally, I would associate very naturally with the picture of an “alienated insider”; as a 17 year old boy on the verge of heading off to Cambridge University, which is educationally as elite as you can get in the UK, I had occasion to sit among the drunks and derelicts of Edinburgh, where we lived, as a natural result of the way I felt, ‘a poor struggler’ as one man said to me.
-The only place in a way I have ever really felt ‘at home’ was as far away from ‘home’ as you could get, among the poor people of El Salvador.
+Although I had been born of the Spirit, I did not, for whatever reasons, see Jesus in the church or family life, and the only place for many years in which I ever really felt ‘at home’ was as far away from ‘home’ as you could get, among the poor people of El Salvador.
 The inversion of standard procedures in these books, Jesus as counter-culture, turning official ideas upside down, has been a tremendous help to me, in the first place, in being reconciled to God.)

 Typically, Bob recounts a composite of visits to Skagit County jail where he talks to inmates, many of whom are ‘illegal’ Mexicans, and most have a history with drugs.
 A particularly memorable account is titled “Getting back into the Garden” and looks at the story of Cain.
 The standard take says Cain was a murderer and no good; God is against him.
 The inmates readily identify with this official version and, logically, have no hope that God will help them unless they can somehow reform, which, however they don’t really believe is something they can manage.
 Questions are asked – there is little ‘preaching’; it is an exploration.
 Little by little the inmates open up and as they look at the text, slowly the ‘official’ view is subverted; they come to see that God is very interested in Cain, interested in helping him; in fact there is little interest shown in Abel.
 They see that God is unaffected by Cain’s efforts to win his approval, and eventually they see that God’s concern is more with healing him than with judgment and some supposed subsequent restoration through enforced ‘repentance’.
 Not so stated on this occasion, but often these talks are concluded by previously suspicious men being open to prayer and expressing great interest in the gospel.